Flat and Low Slope Roofing Materials

 Low Slope Roofing Materials – TPO: cheaper than PVC

-TPO or thermo-plastic olephine is a type of laminated roofing rubber that has been in active use for many years.
-TPO is believed to be cheaper alternative of PVC but with its own limitations.
+TPO, or thermo-plastic olephine, is a laminated roofing rubber that has been in active use for many years.
+TPO is a cheaper alternative to PVC but with its limitations.

-The main manufacturers of TPO low slope roofing materials are Carlisle SynTec, GAF, Johns Manville, Firestone.
+The leading TPO low-slope roofing materials manufacturers are Carlisle SynTec, GAF, Johns Manville, and Firestone.

 PROS: